-Scott’s work has received a number of awards and has been selected for exhibition across the UK including RSA: New Contemporaries: 2016, Royal Scottish Academy, Edinburgh and New Scottish Artists at DRAF / Fleming Collection, London, 2016 and Satellite @ Summerhall, Visual Arts Scotland, Edinburgh, 2018.
+Since graduating, Scott has received a number of awards and has been selected for exhibition across the UK including RSA: New Contemporaries: 2016, Royal Scottish Academy, Edinburgh, New Scottish Artists at DRAF / Fleming Collection, London, 2016 and Satellite @ Summerhall, Visual Arts Scotland, Edinburgh, 2018.

 Prior to his current career as an artist, Scott studied architecture at the Glasgow School of Art and practiced as an architect in Zimbabwe, Hong Kong and Ireland.